QTM 106Luciferianism and the Christian Response

 “Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.”
 (1 Peter 5:6, NIV [E])

-- The Audit [I]: Kenosis is not the destruction or erasure of the self, but its re-calibration.
-Christ did not cease to be Himself when He emptied Himself; His identity was fulfilled through self-giving.
-In the Christian Source Code, the self is most fully itself when aligned with the Creator; pride and self-deification actually shrink the self into something less than it was designed to be.
+- What this means [I]: Kenosis is not destroying the self but redirecting it.
+Christ did not stop being Himself when He gave Himself; His identity was fulfilled in self-giving.
+In the Bible's view, we are most fully ourselves when we are aligned with the Creator; pride and self-deification shrink us into something less than we were made to be.

-Luciferianism prioritizes gnosis (knowledge) as a commodity to be acquired for power and separation.
-Christianity identifies Christ as the source of all knowledge, intended for relational union.
+Luciferianism treats knowledge as something to grab for power and status.
+Christianity says Christ is the source of all real knowledge, for relationship with God.

 "Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent."
 (John 17:3, NIV [E])

-- The Knowledge Warning [E]: The system distinguishes between knowledge that leads to inflation and knowledge that leads to structural integrity.
+- Warning [E]: The Bible distinguishes between knowledge that puffs up and knowledge that builds up.

 “We know that ‘We all possess knowledge.’
 But knowledge puffs up while love builds up.”
 (1 Corinthians 8:1, NIV [E])